Connect with an advisor to explore program requirements, curriculum, transfer credits process, and financial aid options.

 Research Interests: The effect of physical clutter and disorder on productivity, best practices for in-home education

-Christiana Bevier is a full time faculty member at Purdue University Global in the Department of Humanities and Social Sciences within the School of Education.
-Bevier has been with Purdue University Global (formerly Kaplan University) since 2004, where she has taught a variety of undergraduate courses, served as a course lead, and mentored new faculty members.
+Christiana Bevier is a full time faculty member at Purdue Global in the Department of Humanities and Social Sciences within the School of Education.
+Bevier has been with Purdue Global since 2004, where she has taught a variety of undergraduate courses, served as a course lead, and mentored new faculty members.
 Previously, Bevier taught at Western Illinois University, Moraine Valley Community College, Saint Xavier University, and Concordia University.
 Bevier also has higher education experience in management, advising, tutoring, broadcasting, career coaching, disability services, and event planning.
 Bevier is a current member of Sigma Beta Delta, and NOSS (National Organization for Student Success) and has previously directed the honors society Lambda Pi Eta.
 Bevier has a passion for engaging students, educating with practical application, and encouraging lifelong learning.

 Education: MA, Western Illinois University; MBA, Kaplan University